Anti-government protests spread across Khartoum

-KHARTOUM Anti-government protests erupted across Khartoum where Sudanese took to the streets after Friday prayers in the most widespread demonstrations yet against spending cuts unveiled this week.
+KHARTOUM Anti-government protests erupted across Khartoum as Sudanese took to the streets after Friday prayers in the most widespread demonstrations yet against spending cuts unveiled this week.

-The demonstrations, now in their sixth day, expanded beyond the core of student activists and spread into several neighbourhoods of the capital that had so far been quiet.
+The demonstrations, now in their sixth day, expanded beyond the core of student activists and spread into several neighbourhoods that had been quiet.

-Activists have been trying to use public frustration to build a movement to topple the government of President Omar Hassan al-Bashir.

 The smell of teargas hung in the air and broken rocks covered streets as riot police and demonstrators faced off throughout the city, witnesses said.
 Demonstrators burned tyres and security forces used batons to disperse them.

-Large demonstrations have been relatively rare in Sudan, which avoided the "Arab Spring" protest movements in Egypt and Libya.
+Large demonstrations have been relatively rare in Sudan, which avoided the "Arab Spring" protest movements which swept through neighbouring Egypt and Libya.
 Security forces usually quickly disperse protests.

-The government, already fighting armed insurgencies in its western Darfur region and in two southern border states, has played down the protests.
+But government measures to cut spending to plug a budget gap - including the highly unpopular move of scaling back fuel subsidies - unleashed the protests.

+The country has faced soaring inflation since South Sudan seceded a year ago - taking with it about three quarters of the country's oil production - and activists have been trying to use public frustration to build a movement to topple the government of President Omar Hassan al-Bashir.

 The potency of street demonstrations runs deep in public consciousness in Sudan, where popular protests toppled military rulers in 1964 and 1985, uprisings known as the October and April Revolutions.